Stroke and TIA

 Time is Brain.
 And care processes within both the pre-hospital and emergency departments require sustained improvement efforts to achieve optimal care.
 If resources are not adequate to allow for pre-hospital paramedic training, ambulance protocols, and stroke-tuned emergency departments to be established and maintained, then highly effective, brain-saving tPA (clot-busting therapy) will not be administered within the required 4.5 hour time window of stroke onset.
 For TIA patients, it is critical that the patients recognize their symptoms and proper referrals are made to secondary prevention clinics to prevent the onset of stroke.

-The CCM Stroke initiative aims to standardize the care of ischemic stroke, hemorrhagic stroke and TIA patients through the proper use of evidence-based guidelines, protocols and pathways.
+Stroke Services BC aims to standardize the care of ischemic stroke, hemorrhagic stroke and TIA patients through the proper use of evidence-based guidelines, protocols and pathways.